kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week03/Week03.md

 Process exited after 9.012 seconds with return value 0 Press any key to continue . . .
 ```
+### Program Explanation:

+#### **Objective:**
+The program performs matrix multiplication with varying matrix sizes and analyzes the execution time for different numbers of threads using OpenMP.

+#### **Implementation:**
+- The program iterates over different matrix sizes specified in the `n_sizes` array.
+- For each matrix size:
+  - Allocates memory for matrices A, B, and C.
+  - Initializes matrices A and B with random values.
+  - Performs matrix multiplication using the `matrix_mult` function with both serial and parallel execution.
+  - Records and prints the execution times for each combination of matrix size and number of threads.

+#### **Matrix Multiplication Function: `matrix_mult`**
+- The function takes pointers to matrices A, B, and C, along with the matrix size `n`.
+- Utilizes OpenMP parallelism with `#pragma omp parallel for` to parallelize the outer loop, distributing the workload among multiple threads.
+- Computes the matrix multiplication of A and B, storing the result in matrix C.

+#### **Parallelization:**
+- The main loop iterates over matrix sizes and the number of threads.
+- OpenMP is used to set the number of threads and parallelize the matrix multiplication loop.

+#### **Analysis:**
+- The program prints the matrix size and, for each size, the execution time for both serial and parallel executions with varying numbers of threads.

+### **Conclusion:**
+- The program provides insights into the impact of parallelization on the execution time of matrix multiplication for different matrix sizes and thread counts.
+- The output helps analyze the scalability of the parallelized code across different computational resources.

 ## Q2: Write an OpenMP program to perform Matrix times vector multiplication.
 Vary the matrix and vector size and analyze the speedup and efficiency of the parallelized code.